-The National Multifamily Housing Council reports that 76.6% of households living in the country’s stock of professionally-managed market-rate apartment properties have paid rent for January as of the 6th.
-The latest results are off by 1.7 percentage points from the 78.3% share of households making payments through April 6, 2020.
+The National Multifamily Housing Council reports that 79.8% of households living in the country’s stock of professionally managed market-rate apartment properties have paid rent for April as of the 6th.
+The latest results are up by 1.8 percentage points from the 78% share of households making payments through April 6, 2020.
 However, collections have started off a bit slower in April than a month ago in March, when 80.4% of households paid in the initial week of the month.
 The findings come from the National Multifamily Housing Council’s Rent Payment Tracker research, compiling information provided by five technology firms, including RealPage, Inc., for more than 11 million market-rate apartment units.